mahmoudparsian/machine-learning-course/docs/KNN/README.md

-* The k-nearest neighbors (KNN) algorithm is a simple, supervised machine learning algorithm that can be used to solve both classification and regression problems.
+* The k-nearest neighbors (KNN) algorithm is a simple, supervised machine learning algorithm that can be used to solve both
+	* classification problems, and
+	* regression problems.

-* KNN algorithm is easy to implement and understand, but has a major drawback of becoming significantly slows as the size of that data in use grows.
+* KNN algorithm is easy to implement and understand,

+* KNN has a major drawback of becoming significantly slows as the size of that data in use grows.

 * In pattern recognition, the k-nearest neighbors algorithm (k-NN) is a non-parametric method used for classification